UpadhyayAshmita/Mathematical_foundation_of_machine_learning/labs/lab0.md

 #### 4. Test changes systematically
 Improving performance is easier if you can measure it.
 In some cases a modification to a prompt will achieve better performance on a few isolated examples but lead to worse overall performance on a more representative set of examples.
 Therefore to be sure that a change is net positive to performance it may be necessary to define a comprehensive test suite (also known an as an "eval").

+## Editor
+We will use [Visual Studio Code](https://code.visualstudio.com/) as our main editor.
+You can download the latest version of Visual Studio Code from [here](https://code.visualstudio.com/).
+Please read the installation documents on the Visual Studio Code website for your own Operation System (i.e. Windows OS, Mac OS, or linux).

+PyCharm is another option for Python development.
+You can download the latest version of PyCharm from [here](https://www.jetbrains.com/pycharm/).
+Please read the installation documents on the PyCharm website for your own Operation System (i.e. Windows OS, Mac OS, or linux).
+However, as I am not familiar with PyCharm myself, I cannot assist with any problems that may arise.

+Vim/NeoVim is another option for Python development.
+You can download the latest version of Vim from [here](https://www.vim.org/).
+Please read the installation documents on the Vim website for your own Operation System (i.e. Windows OS, Mac OS, or linux).

+## Python
+We will use [Python](https://www.python.org/) as our main programming language.
+You can download the latest version of Python from [Anaconda](https://www.anaconda.com/).
+Please read the installation documents on the Anaconda website for your own Operation System (i.e. Windows OS, Mac OS, or linux).
+To test if you have installed Python successfully, you can open your terminal (MacOS) or Powershell (WinOS) and type `python --version`.
+If you see the version of Python, then you have installed Python successfully.

 ## Git and Gitlab
 We will use [Git](https://git-scm.com/) and [Gitlab](https://git.uark.edu/) for submitting your assignments.
 The submission format of your assignments will be text and python files.